andreldeod/alod_resources/README.md

-# alod_resources
-Useful code I have used
+This is a repository for useful code that I have created over time.
+They are organized in directories regarding what they are for.